yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 ## Related Notes

-- `RunFirstStageLocalFitting` seeds the per-atom local Gaussian results before this stage runs.
+- In `RunPotentialFittingWorkflow`, `RunLocalAlphaTraining` runs before local fitting, then `InitializeLocalFittingSeedModels` and `RunFirstStageLocalFitting` seed the per-atom local Gaussian results before this stage runs.
+  `RunThirdStageLocalFitting` runs after this stage, and group alpha training and group potential fitting run after third-stage local fitting.
 - [`estimate-local-gaussian-with-offset.md`](/docs/developer/estimate-local-gaussian-with-offset.md)
   documents the single-atom fixed-offset and residual-offset estimators used by related local fitting paths.